cu-swe4s-fall-2019/parallel-arrays-profiling-and-benchmarking-wehs7661/README.md

     - Elapsed time: 0.61 seconds
     - Maximum memory usage: 61660 KB

-- Hash tables
+- Hash tables with linear searching method (`linear search`) -Command
-  -Command
   ```
   /usr/bin/time -f '%e\t%M' python plot_gtex.py --gene_reads  GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_reads.acmg_59.gct.gz --sample_attributes GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt --gene ACTA2 --group_type SMTS --output_file ACTA2.png --data_structure hash
   ```
   - Result
+    - Elapsed time: 2.15 seconds
+    - Maximum memory usage: 97260 KB

+- Hash tables with binary searching method (`binary search`)
+  -Command: same as the one used in above
+  - Result
-    - Elapsed time: 0.58 seconds
+    - Elapsed time: 0.07 seconds
-    - Maximum memory usage: 61636 KB
+    - Maximum memory usage: 6700 KB

 - Discussion
-As shown above, for the parallel arrays, the binary search method is significantly faster than the linear search method while at the same time, takes less memory space, which validates that the binary method is apparently better than the linear method.
-On the other hand, comparing hash tables to parallels, we can see that the hash table is also much faster than the parllel arrays with the linear method.
-It is also slightly faster than the binary method, but is basically at the same order of magnitude as the parallel arrays with binary method.
-(Also, they take up about the same amount of memory space.)
-From this result, we can tell that hash table is generally a better data structure than the parallel arrays, especially when the searching method used in parllel arrays is not good enough.
+As shown above, for both parallel arrays and hash tables, the binary search method is significantly faster than the linear search method while at the same time, takes less memory space, which validates that the binary method is apparently better than the linear method.
+On the other hand, for the same searching method, either the linear method or the binary method, we can see that the hash tables are much faster than the parallel array.
+For the linear search method, the hash table version takes slight more memory space than the parallel arrays, which is probably attributable to the large dimension of the hash tables.
+However, we can still see that generally, hash table is a better data structure than parallel arrays.

-### Python module `time`
-In this section, the part of searching data in the `main` function was timed by the Python module `time`.
-As a result, it took about 17.008 and 0.984 seconds for the program to run through the whole searching loop, for the lienar and binary searching method, respectively.
-This again, shows that the binary searching method is superior to the linear searching method.

 ## Changes made upon the starter code of Assignment 4
 - Developed the main program `plot_gtex.py`, the code used for ploting the gene expression distribution across either tissue groups (SMTS), or tissue types (SMTSD) for a target gene.